sarimabbas/sarim-cs334/2_interactive_devices/2_performance_device/README.md

 - The ESP32 transmits input data over serial
 - A Python helper program on the Pi transforms those inputs into simulated key presses
-- The Godot game window remains in focus on the Pi, and receives the keypresses.
+- The Godot game window remains in focus on the Pi, and receives the key presses.

 ## Attribution